The Western Australian Curriculum for Mathematics provides students with essential mathematical skills and knowledge in the areas of:

 These capabilities enable students to respond to familiar and unfamiliar situations by employing mathematical strategies to make informed decisions and solve problems efficiently.

-The Mathematics Curriculum aims to ensure that students:
+The Western Australian Curriculum for Mathematics aims to ensure that students:

 Physical Education at South Thornlie Primary School